GraphicsBlast

 Initialisation

 The first function we'll write will be...the initialisation code for our program!
-We will define a function called init, which will return an integer indicating whether it succeeded to start the program properly or not.
+We will define a function called init, which will return an bool indicating whether it succeeded starting the program properly or not.

 Our init function starts like this: